brettz9/intl-dom/README.md

   - [Collation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Collator)
     - Use `localeMatcher`, e.g., if "lookup" or "best fit" otherwise

+--TODO:  Example where server script produces global and is fed

+## Credits

+This project has been heavily inspired by [Fluent](https://projectfluent.org/fluent/guide/).

 ## To-dos

 - Ensure coverage in browser is ok?